 - Last update: 2012

-- Wilderness Uniqueness: Dense boreal old-growth forest, bare mountains with large fields of lichens, Sweden’s highest waterfall – Njupeskar (93m).
-Old Tjikko, one of the world’s oldest trees, bare mountains, alpine areas with heaths of brush, grass and lichens.
+- Wilderness Uniqueness: Dense boreal old-growth forest, bare mountains with large fields of lichens and Sweden’s highest waterfall – Njupeskar (93m).
+Old Tjikko, one of the world’s oldest trees, alpine areas with heaths of brush, grass and lichens.
 Suitable habitat for brown bear, wolverine, Eurasian lynx and Siberian jay

 This tree can reproduce by shooting roots into the ground.
 During warmer periods the spruce grew upright like a tree, while during colder times it has grown more like a bush, letting the snow cover and protect it during the winters.
 The park is a great location for several species of birds, including the bluethroat, the rare gyrfalcon and bold Siberian jay, the symbol of the park.